newhavenrb/conway_ruby_template/README.md

 This is a simple Ruby project template for use in a Coderetreat (so you don't have to waste time with the same setup steps).

 Please do not contribute implementation here.
+Environment setup, general documentation, and example grids are fine, though.

 Getting Started
 ---------------

-This assumes you have rvm.

     ./configure
     rake